Video-S/LinearAlgebraExprAndEvalParser/README.md

-# C# recursive-descent parser for linear algebra
+# C# recursive-descent interpreter for linear algebra

 ## Description
 Simple linear algebra recursive-descent interpreter for C#.
 Will be used in another simple 2D vector math visualizer.